bluemarblepayroll/portable/README.md

 The above document says I would like a document with one sheet, and since I did not provide a data_table specification, I would like all the fields emitted from the data source.

-Combining a document + writer + data provider yields a set of documents (it may be more than one if the writer does not know how to write intra-file sheets, i.e. CSV files.)
+Combining a document + writer + data provider yields a set of documents.
+It may emit more than one file if the writer does not know how to write intra-file sheets (i.e. CSV files).

 ````ruby
 writer    = Portable::Writers::Csv.new(document)